EK9: Civic EK9 TypeRx special edition, specification & details

 – Red stitched shifter boot

-– Electrically retracting door mirors
+– Electrically retracting door mirrors

 – A center console in glossy carbon fiber look (vs the matte carbon fiber look in the standard EK9).